-Note: General provisions of the University's Honor System, may be found in Chapter 2, "The Honor System (/student\handbook/the-honor-system/)."
+Note: General provisions of the University's Honor System, may be found in Chapter 2, "The Honor System (/student\handbook/the-honor-system/) ."
 Policies and procedures governing cases involving sexual misconduct and intimate partner violence are outlined in Chapter 7, "Sexual Misconduct and Intimate Partner Violence

-(http://www.vanderbilt.edu/student\handbook/sexual-misconduct/index.php)."
+(/student\handbook/sexual-misconduct/)."

-The bodies that comprise the accountability system are the office of Student Accountability, Community Standards, and Academic Integrity, the Appellate Review Board, the Undergraduate Honor Council and the honor councils of the Graduate School and the professional schools.
+The bodies that comprise the accountability system are the Office of Student Accountability, Community Standards, and Academic Integrity, the Appellate Review Board, the Undergraduate Honor Council, and the honor councils of the Graduate School and the professional schools.
 For matters specific to their areas, delegated to them by the Director of Student Accountability, Community Standards, and Academic Integrity, authority may also be exercised by the Interfraternity and Panhellenic Councils, and Vanderbilt Student Communications, Incorporated.
 The nature of specific areas of authority is described in the constitutions or bylaws of each of these bodies.

-In consultation with the Office of the General Counsel, the Dean of Students may assume jurisdiction for cases before the office of Student Accountability, Community Standards, and Academic Integrity or any of the several Honor Councils.
+In consultation with the Office of the General Counsel, the Dean of Students may assume jurisdiction for cases before the Office of Student Accountability, Community Standards, and Academic Integrity or any of the several Honor Councils.
 The Dean of Students also appoints students to the Appellate Review Board (acting as the Chancellor's designee), and-under special circumstances-to the Undergraduate Honor Council.
 Such circumstances include the Honor Council's inability to convene a hearing panel of elected members (perhaps due to to disqualification of members to sit on a given panel due to excluding criteria as delineated in the constitution and by-laws of the Honor Council).

 Students appointed by the Dean of Students to the Honor Council serve only for the duration of the circumstances that effected their appointments.
-The Provost, or the Provost's designee, appoints faculty members to serve as advisers to the Honor Council.
-The Chancellor, or the Chancellor's designee, appoints faculty members to the Appellate Review Board.
+The Chancellor, or the Chancellor's designee, appoints faculty members to serve as advisers to the Honor Council and to serve as members of the Appellate Review Board.